Learn Something New: 101 New Skills to Learn Starting Today

-One of the best uses of your spare time is to learn a new skill.
+One of the best ways to leverage your spare time in the upcoming year is to learn a new skill.

-Usually, you will see that those who do well in life understood the importance of mastering a few important skills.
-They are not better than you.
-However, they have made that commitment to dedicate their spare time in the pursuit of learning (instead of vegging out in front of the television.)
+Successful people make the commitment to dedicate their spare time in the pursuit of learning (instead of vegging out in front of the television.)
 And they stick to their promise of learning.

-In the following article, we will cover 88 skills you can master (with an hour of dedicated time each day) that can dramatically improve your personal and professional life.
+In the following article, we will cover 101 new skills you can learn (with an hour of dedicated time each day) that can dramatically improve your personal and professional life.

 Let's get to them…